benjbright/just-add-marmite/README.md

 - In the background, Next.js generates a new static page for the new data - ready for the next visit
 - Change the `getStaticPaths` return object to include `fallback: true`
 - Next.js reruns the `getStaticProps` function

+### Tutorial 12 - Conditional Redirects

+- Need to update the `getStaticProps` function to add a new return statement if no slug found